taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 2. Checks whether the content of `data_ptr` is `nullptr` without any locking.
 This is the classical [double-checked locking](https://en.wikipedia.org/wiki/Double-checked_locking) pattern.
 3. If 2 is true, pick one thread within a CUDA warp to acquire the lock.
 This is a small optimization to prevent lock contention.
 4. The winning thread tries to acquire the lock using [`locked_task`](https://github.com/taichi-dev/taichi/blob/master/taichi/runtime/llvm/locked_task.h).
-5. Retrieves the memory allocator (`node_allocators`) for this particular SNode, allocates a new cell, and stores the address of the allocated cell into `data_pointer`.
+5. Retrieves the memory allocator (`node_allocators`) for this particular SNode, allocates a new cell, and stores the address of the allocated cell into `data_ptr`.
 Because the cell size of each SNode is different, the runtime has a dedicated allocator for each SNode, which knows how much space to allocate per cell.

 The deactivation and the checking-for-active procedures are quite similar.
 We omit them for brevity.